Table of Content:

 - Short stature as compared to other females

-- Female may have normal intelligence and good reading and verbal skills but may have some learning difficulties, e.g. difficulty in memorising, difficulties in learning math and spatial concepts
+- Females may have normal intelligence and good reading and verbal skills but may have some learning difficulties, e.g. difficulty in memorising, difficulties in learning math and spatial concepts

 - They might find difficulty in non-verbal communication and understanding of other’s emotions